In this TIPS, I will show you how to quickly draw a cartoon background using a perspective ruler.

 The corner of the building in the foreground is a right angle, which seems to be a little intentional, so cut the corner and make it diagonal.

 When drawing stairs, roofs, etc., it is recommended that there is an oblique surface that is different from the direction of the entire vanishing point, as it will reduce the artificiality drawn with the perspective ruler.
-When creating a vanishing point in the diagonal direction, not in the height direction, be careful that the new vanishing point 4 is on the eye level in the same way as the vanishing point in the vertical 1 and horizontal 2 directions.
+When creating a vanishing point in the diagonal direction, not in the height direction, be careful that the new vanishing point 4 is on the eye level in the same way as the vanishing point of vertical 1 and horizontal 2.

-Drawing a line art is a physiognomy, so I will finish it directly from the top of the rough.
+Drawing a line drawing has a scent of face, so I will finish it directly from the top of the rough.

-For the windows of the building, I will draw a rectangular layer on a white background from the top of the large gradation.
+The windows of the building are drawn by overlaying a rectangular layer on a white background from the top of the large gradation.

-It's faster than drawing a line art on a window, selecting it one by one, and applying tones.
+It's faster than drawing a window with a line drawing, selecting each one and applying a tone.

 Create a new layer between the white background and the gradation, and draw the shadow cast by the edge of the window.